• Home

 • De-escalate conflict and manage conflict resolution.

-• Encourage, inspire, and reward those under their leadership to drive them to continue to do their best.
+• Encourage, inspire, and reward those under their leadership to drive them to do their best.

-Successfully onboarding new board members into your organization can be a complicated, delicate process that requires a good deal of planning and management on your part.
+Successfully onboarding new board members into your organization can be a complicated, delicate process that requires a good deal of planning and management.
 However, the investment is well worth the reward.
-With the effective training strategies and tools we’ve shared, you have everything you need to begin turning eager new board members into capable leaders to drive your nonprofit forward.
+With the training strategies and tools we’ve shared, you have everything you need to begin turning eager new board members into capable leaders who drive your nonprofit forward.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}